 This washer repair guide gives step-by-step instructions for replacing the lid switch/lock assembly on a top-load washer.
 The assembly has a switch that detects whether the washer lid is open—if the lid is open, the washer won't start.
 The assembly also has a lock that keeps the lid safely locked during the cycle.
 If the lid switch or the lock doesn't work correctly, and the lid lock light flashes, the washer might need a replacement lid switch or lid lock.
-Because other problems have the same symptoms, we recommend having a service technician diagnose the cause.
-If the lid switch/lock assembly is faulty, replace the assembly with a manufacturer-approved replacement part.
+Because other problems have the same symptoms, we recommend having a local washer repair expert diagnose the cause.
+If the lid switch/lock assembly is faulty, replace the assembly with a manufacturer-approved washer part.

 This repair guide covers vertical modular washers in the Kenmore 110-series.
 It also covers vertical modular washers in the Whirlpool Cabrio series and Maytag Centennial series.
 Vertical modular washers use a super-high-speed spin cycle that extracts water from the load; the lid stays locked to protect you from the fast-spinning parts.

 We also have instructions for replacing the door lock on a front-load washer.

 This video shows how to replace the lid lock switch on a top-load washing machine.

 Unplug the power cord from the wall outlet.